irsbugs/blind/README.md

 You can at any time silence the current stream of speech being output with the keypads enter key.

-To toggle the speach on and off hold down the numeric keypads *0* key and press the numeric keypads *Enter* key.
+To toggle the speech on and off hold down the numeric keypads *0* key and press the numeric keypads *Enter* key.